PivotalServicesOss/webapi-template-csharp2/README.md

 - [ASP.NET Health checks](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-6.0), a sample implementation included.

-- [Steeltoe Application Configuration](https://docs.steeltoe.io/api/v3/configuration/index.html) is used for auto wiring of `configurations/secrets` from [Kubernetes](https://kubernetes.io/) and [Cloud Foundry](https://www.cloudfoundry.org/)
+- [Steeltoe Application Configuration](https://docs.steeltoe.io/api/v3/configuration/index.html) is used for auto wiring of `configurations/secrets` from [Kubernetes](https://kubernetes.io/) and [Cloud Foundry](https://www.cloudfoundry.org/).
+To make use of it, learn more from the reference links given in `Program.cs`

 - [Docker](https://www.docker.com/) ready.